 Behind the Image: Extreme Sports Photography with Fredrik Schlyter

-Sometimes you come across a photo in Adobe Stock’s catalogue which literally makes your jaw drop.
+Sometimes you come across a photo in Adobe Stock’s catalog which literally makes your jaw drop.
 Fredrik Schlyter’s image ‘Man making a base jump‘ did just that.
-We caught up with him to find out more about the story behind it.
+So we had to speak with him to find out the story behind it.

-Adobe: What inspired you to take this picture?
+Adobe: How did you get the inspiration to take this picture?

-Schlyter: Lysefjorden in Norway has been a favourite place of mine for many years, not only as a passionate photographer, but also as a climber.
-I’ve spent many days here climbing up stunning 900m vertical walls.
-Almost every time I’ve climbed these mountains, I’ve seen so called base-jumpers passing me.
-Sometimes they were so close that I could see their faces and hear them say “Helllloooo” as they passed.
-In 1998, I did my first solo climb of these walls, spending 52 hours scaling the length of the wall in solitude.
-Once or twice a day I would also say hello to these “crazy” base-jumpers.
+Schlyter: Lysefjorden in Norway has been a favorite place for me for many years not only for me as a passionate photographer, but also as a climber.
+I have spent many days here climbing up these nearly 900m vertical walls.
+Almost every time I have been up here climbing I saw many so called base-jumpers passing me.
+Sometimes they were so close that I could see their faces and hear them say “Helllloooo” to me when they passed.
+In 1998, I did my first solo climb of these walls.
+I spent 52 hours to climb alone up this wall.
+I talked a lot to myself to keep me mentally in balance and once or twice a day said hello to some “crazy” base-jumpers.

 Adobe: Is base-jumping dangerous?
 Is it something we could do?

-I have had a lot of discussions with base-jumpers about the risks involved.
-The jumpers don’t understand why I would want to spend 52 two hours alone climbing up a wall.
+Schlyter: I have had a lot of discussions with base-jumpers about the risks.
+The jumpers do not understand how I want to spend 52 two hours alone climbing up this wall.
 For them it only takes 15-40 seconds to get down!
 Kjerag in Lysefjorden is one of the few places in the world where you’re allowed to jump.
-This year, over 40,000 jumps have been made from these walls and it’s becoming a huge tourist attraction.
-A ferry from Stavanger often stops under the walls of Kjerag to let their passengers see the base-jumpers mid-flight.
+Now in year 2016 over 40,000 jumps have been made from these walls.
+It’s now a huge tourist attraction.
+Often the ferry from Stavanger stops under the walls of Kjerag to let their passengers see the base-jumpers jumping.
+If you don’t want to climb up this 900m wall to get to the point where from I took this photo of the jumpers, you can drive up to a parking lot and then walk for about 2-2.5 hours.

-There are about 10 different exit points here for base-jumpers.
+Schlyter: There are about 10 different exit points here for base-jumpers.
 This photo is taken on exit number seven, which is one of the most popular exit points.
-In order to jump, the weather has to be good and it can’t be too windy.
-When I took this shot, the conditions were perfect so there was a line of base-jumpers waiting to jump.
-The day after this photo was taken, I filmed a world record; 24 jumpers all jumped out here at the same time.
-I’d definitely recommend visiting Lysefjorden to see the base-jumpers for yourselves!
+It has to be good weather with not too much wind.
+On this day there were perfect conditions so there were many focused jumpers waiting in line.
+One day after this photo was taken, I filmed a world record.
+It was 24 jumpers that jumped out here at the same time.
+Lysefjorden is a place I definitely recommend for everyone to visit someday.

 A big thanks to Fredrik for taking the time to speak with us!
 Check out his Premium collection here.